07919 102 172

 What documents will I receive after my PAT testing is completed?

-We will provide you with 2 documents after the completion of PAT testing your appliances:
+We will provide you with 2 documents after PAT testing your appliances and always do this the same day:

 1. A full inventory of your electrical items including unique information e.g. serial numbers, item locations and visual/electrical test results.

-2. PAT test compliance certificate.
+2. PAT testing compliance certificate.
 We also include the serial number of the PAT testing machine to trace its calibration history should it be required.